icpc/kattis-docker-public/README.md

 ## Time

-Launching the docker adds time (about 1 second on my system) that is not part of time limits when being judged), so you should time inside the container:
+Launching the docker adds time (about 1 second on my system) that is not part of time limit when officially judged, so time inside the container:

 ```bash
 gcc-docker time ./gcc-test